hx2A/py5website/reference/py5shader.rst

 Description
 ===========

 This class encapsulates a GLSL shader program, including a vertex and a fragment shader.
 It's compatible with the P2D and P3D renderers, but not with the default renderer.
-Use the ``load_shader()`` function to load your shader code.
-[Note: It's strongly encouraged to use ``load_shader()`` to create a PShader object, rather than calling the PShader constructor manually.]
+Use the ``load_shader()`` function to load your shader code and create ``Py5Shader`` objects.

 Underlying Java class: `PShader <https://processing.org/reference/PShader.html>`_